notslang/recipes/pizza-dough.md

 - Knead rested dough for 3 minutes.
 Cut into 2 equal pieces and shape each into a ball.
 Place on a heavily floured surface, cover with dampened cloth, and let rest and rise for 3 to 4 hours at room temperature or for 8 to 24 hours in the refrigerator.
 (If you refrigerate the dough, remove it 30 to 45 minutes before you begin to shape it for pizza.)
 - To make pizza, place each dough ball on a heavily floured surface and use your fingers to stretch it, then your hands to shape it into rounds or squares.
 - Top and bake.

+## Notes

+You can test to see if yeast is alive by feeding it 1tsp sugar during water combining step.